 In no circumstances should students attend if unwell.
-Please see the Student Learning Agreement for more information.
+Please see the Student Learning Agreement for more 25.
+Faculty of Medicine and Dentistry information.
 Students should complete the online self-reporting absence form on QM plus as well as informing their GP tutor/practice.

 Make sure your student knows how to contact key people at your Practice out of normal opening hours if needed.
 Either give them mobile numbers for yourself or the Practice Manager, or the 'bypass' number for the Practice.
 If a student is ill, they are expected to inform whoever is supervising them at the Practice as soon as possible, and to keep you informed of how long they are likely to be away.
-They will also need to follow the usual process of keeping the Student Office informed through Tom Schindler at t.schindler@qmul.ac.uk.
+They will also need to follow the usual process of keeping the Student Office informed through Tom Schindler at t.schindler@gmul.ac.uk.